 The most entertaining show was for me the U.S. Customs Drug Interdiction Demonstration.
 First, a U.S. Customs and Border Protection (CBP) Plane circled along the beach, showcasing the border patrols by air.
 Then a few minutes later a CPB helicopter showed up which chased a speedboat up and down the beach and trying to stop it, while they try to avoid the helicopter.
 Minutes later, CPB speed boats were chasing the “bad guys” as well, while the helicopter provided support and the reconnaissance plane kept watch on the rest of the area.
 This was probably one of the best and most interactive demonstrations of the whole two-day weekend.

 But the air and sea show was not everything.
 There were a firework and a music festival the first evening.
 One of the more prominent guests of the evening was Flo Rida.
-Besides the great air and sea show, there was an offshore powerboat racing demonstrations, extreme water sports, an interactive Display Village including military recruiting exhibits, an Action Zone, a Kid Zone and much more.
+Besides the great air and sea show, there were offshore powerboat racing demonstrations, extreme water sports, an interactive Display Village including military recruiting exhibits, an Action Zone, a Kid Zone, and much more.

 It was a really great time at the beach, watching planes.
 I got a little sunburned the second day as there were hardly any clouds and the sun was just burning down from the sky.
 For aircraft photography I always like some white puffy clouds, they give a great backdrop to the otherwise just plain blue sky.
 This made some of my pictures look like as they were taken above the clouds and from another airplane.
 Enjoy the photos and let me know your favorite.